Object relations theory: Projective identification

 As a specific term, projective identification is introduced by Klein in "Notes on some schizoid mechanisms."

 [Projection] helps the ego to overcome anxiety by ridding it of danger and badness.
 Introjection of the good object is also used by the ego as a defense against anxiety. ...
 The processes of splitting off parts of the self and projecting them into objects are thus of vital importance for normal development as well as for abnormal object-relation.
 The effect of introjection on object relations is equally important.
 The introjection of the good object, first of all the mother's breast, is a precondition for normal development ...
 It comes to form a focal point in the ego and makes for cohesiveness of the ego. ...
 I suggest for these processes the term 'projective identification'.

-Klein imagined this function as a defense which contributes to the normal development of the infant, including ego structure and the development of object relations.
-The introjection of the good breast provides a location where one can hide from persecution, an early step in developing a capacity to self-soothe.

 Ogden identifies four functions that projective identification may serve.
 As in the traditional Kleinian model, it serves as a defense.
 Projective identification serves as a mode of communication.
 It is a form of object relations, and "a pathway for psychological change."
 As a form of object relationship, projective identification is a way of relating with others who are not seen as entirely separate from the individual.
 Instead, this relating takes place "between the stage of the subjective object and that of true object relatedness".

 Paranoid-schizoid and depressive positions

-The positions of Kleinian theory, underlain by unconscious phantasy, are stages in the normal development of ego and object relationships, each with its own characteristic defenses and organizational structure.
-The paranoid-schizoid and depressive positions occur in the pre-oedipal, oral phase of development.

 In contrast to Fairbairn and later Guntrip, Klein believed that both good and bad objects are introjected by the infant, the internalization of good objects being essential to the development of healthy ego function.
 Klein conceptualized the depressive position as "the most mature form of psychological organization", which continues to develop throughout the life span.

 The depressive position occurs during the second quarter of the first year.
 Prior to that the infant is in the paranoid-schizoid position, which is characterized by persecutory anxieties and the mechanisms of splitting, projection, introjection, and omnipotence—which includes idealizing and denial—to defend against these anxieties.
-Depressive and paranoid-schizoid modes of experience continue to intermingle throughout the first few years of childhood.